Soft Sequence Policy Optimization: Preliminaries

 Geometric-Mean Policy Optimization (GMPO) \citep{zhao2025gmpo} combines response-level importance sampling with token-level probability ratio clipping.
-GMPO adopts the same sequence-length normalization as GSPO but is motivated by a different intuition: reducing sensitivity to outliers and variance in token-level importance sampling weights by replacing the arithmetic mean over tokens in the GRPO objective with a geometric mean.
+GMPO adopts the same sequence-length normalization as GSPO but is motivated by a different intuition: reducing variance in token-level importance sampling weights and sensitivity to outliers by replacing the arithmetic mean over tokens in the GRPO objective with a geometric mean.
 Specifically, GMPO optimizes the following objective:

 This geometric aggregation improves robustness to tokens with disproportionately large importance weights and reduces the range of the loss values, leading to more stable updates.
 The authors further observe that token-level clipping is less aggressive than sequence-level clipping and more effectively constrains the range of importance sampling ratios.